tazenda31/tazenda31/_posts/2024-02-07-nominal-phrases-text.md

 print("Number of Nominal Phrases:", num_nominal_phrases)
 ```
 Result:

 Nominal Phrases: ['My younger daughter', 'her dog']

 Number of Nominal Phrases: 2

+And finally, we want to know the structure of the phrase - what is left and what is right from the head.

 ```python
 # Function to extract and analyze dependent tokens for a nominal phrase